-5.2 Fourier series
+5.2 Fourier Series

-Due to the periodic nature of many PRCs, PRC data is often fit using Fourier series (e.g. (Galan, Ermentrout, & Urban, 2005; Mancilla, Lewis, Pinto, Rinzel, & Connors, 2007; K. Ota, Nomura, & Aoyagi, 2009).
-A kth order Fourier series fit to PRC data can be written as where the Fourier coefficients are given by where $\Delta \phi_n$ is the phase advance measured on stimulus number n that was delivered at phase $\phi_n$ , and N is the number of data samples.
+Due to the periodic nature of many PRCs, PRC data is often fit using Fourier series (e.g. (Galan, Ermentrout, & Urban 2005; Mancilla, Lewis, Pinto, Rinzel, & Connors 2007; Ota, Nomura, & Aoyagi 2009)).
+A kth order Fourier series fit to PRC data can be written as

+Fig. 5.14 Fits to PRC data generated with inhibitory input.
+PRCs generated with inhibitory inputs have different shapes than those generated with excitatory curves.
+This is predominantly because phase shifts are not limited by causality.
+The largest delays usually occur immediately prior to the neuron spiking.
+A 4th order polynomial (5 coefficients) fit is plotted with a solid line.
+A 6th order polynomial fit (4 coefficients and 2 constraints) with the beginning constrained to (0,0) and the end to (0,1) is plotted with a dotted line.
+This function does not fit the right hand side of the data well.
+A 5th order polynomial fit (4 coefficients and 1 constraint) constrained only at the beginning to (0,0) is plotted with a dot-dashed line.
+This curve provides the best fit to the data where the Fourier coefficients are given by where $\Delta \phi_n$ is the phase advance measured on stimulus number n that was delivered at phase $\phi_n$ , and N is the number of data samples.
 Because many PRCs are zero for $\phi = 0$ and $\phi = 1$ , a better fit for fewer parameters can sometimes be obtained by using the Fourier sine series